auzon-bsc/ceng421-quiz-game/README.md

 # QuizGame
-A server-client quiz game written with python3
+A server-client quiz game written with python3 sockets.